How physical security benefits the safety of your data

-If your employee was somehow able to bypass your security measures and gain unauthorized entry into your server room or another part of your network, your physical security can still come in handy.
+If your employee was somehow able to bypass your security measures and gain unauthorised entry into your server room or another part of your network, your physical security can still come in handy.
 Think of physical security as the gift that keeps on giving.
-There is always a fail-safe in place in case another part of it doesn’t hold up.
+A fail-safe is always in place if another part doesn’t hold up.
 In this case, that would be the use of surveillance cameras and other monitoring equipment.
-These will help track any unauthorized action.
-The only thing worse than someone compromising your network security and your data is not knowing who it is.
-With proper physical security measures in place, companies will be able to monitor all the actions that go on, and this can be done in a myriad of ways.
-For instance, the use of surveillance cameras as well as utilizing physical security points, which make use of keys or security tokens in order to ensure that there is always a log of anyone that wishes to gain access.
+These will help track any unauthorised action.
+The only thing worse than someone compromising your network security and data is not knowing who it is.
+With proper physical security measures in place, companies will be able to monitor all the actions that go on, which can be done in many ways.
+For instance, surveillance cameras and physical security points use keys or security tokens to ensure that there is always a log of anyone who wishes to gain access.

-One of the biggest benefits of physical security is that people will take notice of it.
+One of the biggest benefits of physical security is that people will notice it.
 I am not saying that you should deliberately flaunt it because that might lead to someone discovering flaws in your security system.
 However, if it is employed in just the right way, it will help deter people from attempting to gain access.
 For instance, this is the exact same reason why someone might hire a commercial locksmith to put new high-security locks on the office doors.
-They are aware that a burglar might come knocking one day, but they still want to make sure that they are either deterred or thwarted by the presence of an awesome lock.
-This security measure will also help cultivate the efficiency of your team by building trust between them and promoting a sense of openness and security within your company.
+They are aware that a burglar might come knocking one day, but they still want to ensure that they are either deterred or thwarted by an awesome lock.
+This security measure will also help cultivate your team’s efficiency by building trust between them and promoting a sense of openness and security within your company.